naveenk-7/Marvel/README.md

 ## About

-This project contains the list of Marvel characters and desriptions Followed MVVM pattern
+This project developed by using swift language and MVVM pattern, it contains the list of Marvel characters and detailed desription
+It has network layer, viewModel layer, model layer and view layer, and also it contains the unit testcase and also uitest Case

 ## Features